Costa Rica Wildlife Reserve and Biological Refuge

 Bird watchers love Carara National Park, especially since the area is dryer than most Costa Rica rainforests.
 The forest here is more open, making it easier to spot rare birds and other indigenous wildlife including keel-billed toucans and boat-billed herons, plus two-toed sloths, armadillos, frogs, and many species of Costa Rican monkeys.

 Many tourists come to Carara Biological Reserve in Costa Rica to enjoy a jungle river cruise along the Tarcoles River, where it is also not uncommon to spot many river crocodiles or the rare and endangered Scarlet Macaw.

 August through to October is the considered the wet season in Carara National Park and the driest months are between December and April, but even the driest months can be quite humid under the forest canopy but the Tarcoles River cruise is well worth it.

 All Inclusive Costa Rica Tours by Caravan

-Cano Negro Wildlife Refuge and Carara Biological Reserve are both featured activities on two all inclusive Costa Rica tours by Caravan Tours including our Costa Rica paradise tour and adventure tour.
+Cano Negro Wildlife Refuge and Carara Biological Reserve are both featured activities on the all inclusive Costa Rica tours by Caravan Tours.
 These are very affordable, fully escorted 9-day tours and include all meals, ground transportation, hotel accommodations, and all activities and gratuities.